Eyelid lift (blepharoplasty) for drooping eyelids - a brief overview

 As plastic surgeons, we can remove the excess skin and also remove or redistribute the excess fatty tissue that is pushing forwards.
 On the lower eyelid in particular, the fatty tissue can be used to improve the transition between the eye and the zygomatic arch.

-For whom is an eyelid lift (blepharoplasty) suitable - and for whom not?
+For whom is an eyelid lift (blepharoplasty) suitable and for whom is it not?

 If there is excess skin on the upper eyelid or bags under the eyes on the lower eyelid, a significant improvement can be achieved.
 If there is increased intraocular pressure, frequent conjunctivitis or watery eyes, this should be clarified in advance so that the healing phase after the operation proceeds without complications.